 After closure of the Epidemiologic Registry of Cystic Fibrosis, a comprehensive safety analysis of dornase alfa (Pulmozyme) was performed.
 The results confirm the safety of dornase alfa in people with CF of all ages.
 Children under 5 years old appear to tolerate dornase alfa at least as well as older patients.There is an accumulating literature on the use of rhDNase in people with CF and most is favourable, confirming its beneficial effect and safety.
 In one large CF unit in the UK all children are given a trial on rhDNase as soon as inhalation therapy becomes feasible.
 Undoubtedly rhDNase is one of the more important treatment advances of the past 15 years (Shak et al, 1990 above; Fuchs et al, 1994 above).

-Dr Sheila McKenzie (figure 12), until recently of Hoffmann-La Roche ltd, has been involved with the development and introduction of Pulmozyme since the first clinical trials in the Nineties shortly after Pulmozyme was licensed.
+Dr Sheila McKenzie (fig. 46), until recently of Hoffmann-La Roche ltd, has been involved with the development and introduction of Pulmozyme since the first clinical trials in the Nineties shortly after Pulmozyme was licensed.
 She was involved in the latter stages of the European phase IIIb study (published in 1998), the implementation (but not the original planning) of ERCF and the planning & implementation of the Quan mild patient study.
 She was the longest-serving member of Roche & Genentech staff to have worked with CF and has recently retired.

 McCormick J. Conway SP.
 Mehta A. Paediatric Northern Score centile charts for the chest radiograph in cystic fibrosis.
 Clin Radiol 2007; 62:78-81.[PubMed]